 Sanger DNA sequencing is carried out on an Applied Biosystems 3730xl DNA Analyser, which utilises a 96 capillary array and on which 96 reactions may be run in approximately two and a half hours.
 Each reaction potentially gives up to 800 nucleotides of sequence from high quality templates.

 The Next-Gen Sequencing service has a Roche/454 GS FLX+, a Roche/454 Junior and an Illumina MiSeq.
 The GS FLX+ features the unique combination of long reads of up to 1 kb and high throughput, which makes the system well suited for larger genomic projects.
 The Junior sequencer is suitable for smaller projects and faster turnaround times.
 The MiSeq sequencer was purchased to offer Illumina's high throughput, short read technology to our customers.
+The very latest Illumina instrument, the NextSeq500, now offers larger throughput and very competitive prices.

 Facility staff have expertise in most aspects of DNA sequence analysis and can offer help and advice to both experienced researchers and to beginners.
 We welcome proposals for large-scale projects as well as for more routine small-scale sequencing.
+Our Facility offers sequencing services to anyone, we are not limited to only Departmental or University users.